labordynamicsinstitute/computing4economists/web/index.md

 High-performance computing for Economists
 ========================================================
 transition: fade
-author: Lars Vilhuber, with  Flavio Stanchi, Sylverie Herbert
+author: Lars Vilhuber, with  Flavio Stanchi, Sylverie Herbert, Jean-Francois Houde
-date: 2016/8/15-2016/8/17
+date: 2017/8/14-2017/8/16

-**Time**: *9:00 - 5:00 p.m.* (we will typically end earlier)
+**Time**: *9:00 - 4:00 p.m.* (we will typically end earlier)

-**Location**: *Ives 105*
+**Location**: *Ives 111*

 Goal
 ========================================================
-The goal of this class is to showcase high-performance techniques and tools for economics students.
-The goal is NOT to teach a full course on SAS, Stata, Matlab, R, etc. - there are other classes for that.
-We will teach just enough of each programming language to be able to highlight additional techniques (for SAS and Matlab, we will teach specialized workshops on each in a bit more depth)
+The goal of this workshop is to showcase computer-oriented techniques and tools for economics students, from basic command line tools to optimization techniques for high-performance computing.
+The goal is NOT to teach a full course on SAS, Stata, Matlab, R, Python, MPI, Fortran, etc. - there are other classes for that.
+We will teach just enough of each programming language to be able to highlight additional techniques (for SAS, Python, and Matlab, we will have specialized workshops on each in a bit more depth, if requested).
- This course is designed to open your eyes to the possibilities, scratching the surface, but mostly not diving into any particular depths.
+ This workshop is designed to open your eyes to the possibilities, scratching the surface, but mostly not diving into any particular depths.
 Follow-on short courses may solve those needs.
 For specific programming languages, we point to offerings elsewhere on campus, for instance at [CISER](http://www.ciser.cornell.edu).

+We highlight that this is a workshop - we will work on problems as a group, drawing on expertise in the room as needed.
+If you have a specific question, and want to work on it, we may do so.
+If you want to primarily listen, that's fine too.

 Target group
 ------------
-Second year Ph.D. in Economics or other social sciences.
+Second year Ph.D. in Economics and higher, or other social sciences.
+If you haven't taken the course in the past, or want a refresher, you should participate

 Requirements
 ========================================================